 Stormwater at Port facilities flows through about 1,700 catch basins in the Tideflats and discharges to Commencement Bay through over 100 outfalls.
-The Port has policies in place that help control the sources of stormwater pollution, like requiring vinyl-covered chain link fences, and avoiding the use of uncoated galvanized steel for roofing, siding, gutters and other components that convey stormwater.
+The Port has policies in place that help control the sources of stormwater pollution, such as requiring vinylcovered chain link fences, and avoiding the use of uncoated galvanized steel for roofing, siding, gutters and other components exposed to stormwater.

-The Port continues to implement innovative treatment methods in the field in an effort to hone in on what stormwater Best Management Practices work best under different scenarios.
-The goal is to find the most cost-effective means of managing stormwater and to share those results with our tenants and the community.
-The Port will complete a bioremediation system for the West Hylebos Log Yard in the fourth quarter of 2013.
-That system, designed to treat the most challenging stormwater on Port property, will be heavily evaluated and fine tuned in 2014.
+The Port continues to implement innovative cost effective treatment methods in the field in an effort to hone in on what stormwater Best Management Practices work best under different scenarios.
+The goal is to find the most cost-effective means of managing stormwater and to share those results with our tenants and the regulated community.
+The Port completed a biofiltration system for the West Hylebos Log Yard in the fourth quarter of 2013.
+That system, designed to treat the most challenging stormwater on Port property, was heavily evaluated and fine tuned in 2014.
+The log yard met all discharge benchmarks in the third and fourth quarters of 2014.

-The Port is also in a partnership with the Washington Public Ports Association and other Puget Sound Ports, the Department of Ecology and the environmental community to define "All Known, Available, and Reasonable Methods of Control, and Treatment" (AKART).
+The Port in partnership with the Washington Public Ports Association and other Puget Sound ports, the Department of Ecology and the environmental community defined "All Known, Available, and Reasonable Methods of Control, and Treatment" (AKART).
 The goal of this effort is to provide marine terminal operators with a manual "playbook" to help define the best available technologies and practices to strive for regulatory predictability in the new Industrial Permit Cycle.
+This was a significant step in providing our customers with more certainty towards their regulatory requirements.
+In 2015, with the issuance of the 2015 Industrial Stormwater Permit, the partnership with WPPA and its members will continue to refine and educate internal and external stakeholders and look for ways to clarify and streamline the permitting process.